guayang-adobe/xdm/CONTRIBUTING.md

 Namespaces should be used to allow organizations to develop XDM-based grammars independently of each other, without fear of conflict and without a need to coordinate.
 In general, it is desirable to have the smallest set of namespaces possible while meeting the above goals.

 Namespaces _should not_ be used to organize or group concepts within a grammar.
 When organizing concepts, schema authors should either define sub-objects for each concept, or consider breaking out the concept into an independent schema, as described in "Re-use and Modularity".

-### Schema Stability Status

-Each schema should contains the enum property `meta:status` that designates it's stability.
-The value should be one of the following enumerations:

-- `stable` : No open issues and has been in `stabilizing` for 1 month without major changes
-- `experimental` : Major changes can be expected
-- `deprecated` : Schema is no longer maintained, supported or is superceded by another schema/set of schemas

 ### Other Schema Extensions